 - 1. The Board of Directors shall be required to create internally, and maintain on a permanent basis, an Executive Committee, with the composition and functions described in these Regulations. - 2.
-The Board of Directors is also to create an Audit Committee and an Appointments, Remuneration and Corporate Governance Committee.
+The Board of Directors is also to create an Audit Committee and, an Appointments, Remuneration and Corporate Governance Committee and a Sustainability and Climate Action Committee.
 These committees shall have the composition and functions described in these Regulations. - 3.
 The Board of Directors may also create other purely internal Committees or Commissions with the functions determined by the Board itself.
 The Chairman and the other members of such Committees and/or Commissions, and their Secretaries, shall be appointed by the Board of Directors by an absolute majority of its members. - 4.
+4. With the exception of the Executive Committee, the members of the Committees who are re-elected as members of the Board by resolution of the General Meeting, will continue to hold positions on the corresponding Committee without the need for a new election and without prejudice to the Board of Directors' power to revoke regarding these positions. - 5.
 Committees shall be governed by their own specific regulations, where they have them, which must be approved by the Board of Directors and, secondarily, to the extent that this is not incompatible with their nature, by the provisions of these Regulations relating to their functioning and, in particular, those referring to the calling of meetings, the granting of a proxy to another member of the Committee in question, constitution of meetings, uncalled meetings, holding of meetings and rules on the adoption of resolutions, voting in writing without an actual meeting being held, and approval of the minutes of meetings.
-In any event, the minutes of Committee meetings shall be made available to all of the members of the Board of Directors. - 5.
-To the extent possible, Committees shall be composed of Directors in the same proportion and respecting the same representativeness as on the Board of Directors, without prejudice to any corporate governance recommendations and legislation that may apply from time to time. - 6.
+In any event, the minutes of Committee meetings shall be made available to all of the members of the Board of Directors. - 6.
+5. To the extent possible, Committees shall be composed of Directors in the same proportion and respecting the same representativeness as on the Board of

+Directors, without prejudice to any corporate governance recommendations and legislation that may apply from time to time.

+7. 6.
 The advisory Committees of the Board of Directors shall act with coordination in defense of the corporate interest, contributing to the good corporate governance of the Company, in accordance with the provisions of the Bylaws and these Regulations.